espressif/developer-portal/content/blog/zephyr-max-wifi-throughput/index.md

 west espressif monitor
 ```

+## 4. Run the tests

+Before starting the testing sequence, always remember to [build and flash zperf](#32-build-and-flash-zperf).

-After entering this command line, you will access the zperf terminal.
-Follow these steps to connect the ESP32-S3_DevKitC-1 to the Wi-Fi router:
+After the build and flash commands, you will access the `zperf` terminal.
+Connect the ESP32-S3-DevKitC-1 to the Wi-Fi router using the following steps:

 ```sh
 wifi connect <SSID> <PASSWORD>